akashpawar6474/DSA-/README.md

 81. Merge Intervals => very simple implementation based problem (5th problem of sde sheet)
 82. Set Matrix Zeroes => very simple implementaion based row and col header problem(7th problem of sde sheet)
 83. Find the Duplicate Number => freq table Or cyclic sort Or sorting Or tortoise and hare algo(cycle finding algo)(6th problem of sde sheet)
+84.  integer to string => it is good example of use of % and / operator (asked in dolata capita,bombay)